 Website: Soho Roc House, Mykonos, Greece.
 Opened in 2020.
 Photo © Soho Roc House

 The ruins of Akrotiri, the bronze-age settlement abandoned ahead of the eruption that destroyed the ancient island of Santorini, are a popular tourist attraction.
-Not far from the site is Nature Eco Residences Santorini, a new hotel designed around a concept of rejuvenation with emphasis on yoga and meditation.
-The interior design fits this philosophy, with earthy tones, natural fabrics, and handmade furniture set against the organic curves of the Cycladic architecture.
+Not far from the site is COCO-MAT Hotel Santorini, designed around rejuvenation.
+The interior design fits this philosophy, with earthy tones, natural fabrics, and handmade furniture set against the organic curves of Cycladic architecture.
 The hotel features a panoramic swimming pool overlooking the caldera, and only fifteen suites, ranging from 30 to 60 square meters, with balconies, terraces, or private outdoor jacuzzis.

 18Katikies Garden, Fira, Santorini, Greece